Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 area is considered a cave and you need to place supports there to prevent cave-ins, just like underground.

-And do not forget the ore collector\!
+And do not forget the ore collector!

 ### Petroleum

-There is nothing like burning some dead, millons of years old microorganisms for your own comfort or processing them for shiny plastics, so let's start drilling\!
+There is nothing like burning some dead, millons of years old microorganisms for your own comfort or processing them for shiny plastics, so let's start drilling!

 <table>
 <tbody>